paralax/ColossalOpera/easy/longest_palindromic_substring.md

 # Output Description

 Your program should emit any of the longest substrings it can find in the input word.
+Candidate palindromes must be longer than 1 letter.
 Example:

 	anana